 Today is the Feast of Our Blessed Mother's Immaculate Conception.
 It is the patronal feast of the United States, and of the Institute of Christ the King Sovereign Priest.

-To mark the day and to honor Our Lady, I am happy to post today's sermon of Canon Michael Wiener, ICRSS, Rector of St. Francis de Sales Oratory:
+To mark the day and to honor Our Lady, I am happy to repost last year's sermon of Canon Michael Wiener, ICRSS, Rector of St. Francis de Sales Oratory:

 Immaculate Conception 2013